JRC-VPLab/URVSM/README.md

 We identify two major limitations in the existing studies on retinal vessel segmentation: (1) Most existing works are restricted to one modality, i.e., the Color Fundus (CF).
 However, multi-modality retinal images are used every day in the study of the retina and diagnosis of retinal diseases, and the study of vessel segmentation on other modalities is scarce; (2) Even though a few works extended their experiments to new modalities such as the Multi-Color Scanning Laser Ophthalmoscopy (MC), these works still require fine-tuning a separate model for the new modality.
 In this work, we introduce the universal retinal vessel segmentation task and present a novel universal vessel segmentation model (URVSM) for multi-modality retinal images.
 To the best of our knowledge, this is the first modality-agnostic retinal vessel segmentation model, reflecting the real-world need for generalizable solutions in retinal vessel segmentation.
 We tested our model on numerous commonly-used retinal image modalities from various commonly-used imaging systems.
-For more details, please refer to our paper.
+For more details, please refer to our paper (links available above).

 ![Overview](_github/Intro_small.png)